-Availability: Ten awards to new and returning students beginning each fall semester and is renew-able for the spring semester (recipient must maintain a 3.5 GPA each semester).
+Availability: Twenty awards to new and returning students beginning each fall semester (T-1 and T-2) and is renewable for the spring semester (T-3 and T4).
+Recipient must maintain a 3.5 GPA each semester).

 Criteria: Returning students must have a 3.5 overall GPA or higher on nine or more semester hours at Troy University Montgomery.
 New students must be unconditionally admitted to the graduate pro-gram by the scholarship deadline.
 The student must be enrolled for at least two courses.